bobleesj/github-pages-with-docker/_posts/2024-02-26-intro-to-python-package-manager.md

 ### Step 2. activate environment

-By activating the environment, you're instructing your machine to use the Python version and packages installed under "bob".
+By activating the environment, you're instructing your machine to use the Python version and packages installed under `bob`.
 You can name it as you wish.

 ```bash
 conda activate bob